 The Fracturing of Reality

 The moment stretches.
 He decides whether to believe me.
 Sometimes he does.
 Sometimes he refuses to.
 When he refuses to believe me, when he insists I am lying even though I am telling the truth, something breaks inside me each time.
-Beyond the fear of punishment, though that fear is real, Something deeper: the understanding that reality itself can be overwritten by someone else’s version, that my knowing what is true offers no protection, that I can be blamed for actions I never committed simply because someone with power over me decides I am guilty.
+Beyond the fear of punishment, though that fear is real, something deeper: the understanding that reality itself can be overwritten by someone else’s version, that my knowing what is true offers no protection, that I can be blamed for actions I never committed simply because someone with power over me decides I am guilty.

-This lesson embeds itself deep.
+This lesson embeds itself deeply.
 Decades later, I will struggle to trust my own judgment, will defer excessively to others’ interpretations of events, will doubt my own memory and experience even when I have clear evidence of their accuracy.

 The Leaving